MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 ms.author: amburns
 ms.date: 05/03/2018
 ms.topic: article
-ms.technology: vs-ide-install
+ms.technology: vs-ide-general
 ms.assetid: 52D3D26A-4D01-4FD1-AAA1-AE7D7BD39746
 ---

-# Connecting to Team Fondation version control
+# Connecting to Team Foundation version control

 Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) provide two models of version control: Git, which is distributed version control, and Team Foundation Version Control (TFVC), which is centralized version control.
 This article provides an overview and a starting point for using Team Foundation Version Control with Visual Studio for Mac.

 > [!NOTE]
 > **Note**: Team Foundation Version Control support is currently in preview and some functionality is not yet fully working.
 More changes still to come!